Scheduled Runs

 Notifications

-To get email alerts when a scheduled run fails, configure notifications on the Notifications page.
-You can set a failure threshold to control which severity level triggers an alert - blocker failures only, medium and above, or any failure.
+Each notification is tied to one scheduled run and has a failure threshold that controls which severity level triggers an alert - blocker failures only, medium and above, or any failure.
+See Assertions for how severities work.

 What’s next